 Some 89 million people in the US are going to watch 1.2 billion online videos today.
 (Yes, just today.)

-Healthcare marketing professionals understand the popularity and importance of online video content.
+Healthcare and hospital marketing professionals understand the popularity and importance of online video content.
 The first challenge is to create interesting and engaging video material that conveys a message, inspires action and is truly share-worthy.
 The further challenge is to keep the cost down.

 Creating a good, watchable marketing video—one with professional production values—will not be free.
-But here are examples of three “creative springboards” that you can use for great (and budget conscious) results.
+But here are examples of three “creative springboards” that you can use for great (and budget-conscious) results.

 In using these ideas, you’ll want to be mindful of appropriate and necessary legal releases, attributions, permissions and HIPAA issues.
 (And please excuse YouTube if they slip in a brief commercial of their own.)